 My sister ____________ the entire shopping mall for my father’s gift but she was unable to find something that he might like.

 The student is ____________ about for a suitable place to revise his work since his own home is too noisy.

 The anxious man ____________ the entire room in hopes of seeing his daughter but it was to no avail.

 In the early years, many migrants came to this country to ____________ a better life.

 Alan ____________ the advertisements yesterday but he still could not find a job.

 I was sent to ____________ around for a place to pitch the tent.

-Check your answers and understand why by clicking the button below:
+Check your answers and understand why by filling the form below:

 Leave a comments below and let me know if this post has been useful for you.
 Have a great week ahead!